 - Contents viewable

-- Information is customisable to get users to click
+- Information is customizable to get users to click

 - Customers feel more confident with a link that they can preview